Home Windows 7 Tweaks Vista Tweaks Privacy

-How To Take Snapshot Of Start Menu Or Context Menu Using Snipping Tool In Windows 7 (Hidden Feature Of Snipping Tool)
+How To Take Snapshot Of Context Menu Using Snipping Tool

-Probably every Windows user is familiar with the Snipping Tool present in the Windows 7 and Vista.
+Probably every Windows user is familiar with the Snipping Tool present in Windows 7, Windows 8 and Windows 10.
 Although most users know how to take a snapshot using the Snipping tool, many of them don’t know how to take a snapshot of the Start menu or a context menu using the same tool.

 1. Launch the Snipping Tool.